CodeYourFuture/syllabus/docs/html-css/week-1/lesson.md

 :::note Exercise 2 (10 minutes)
 _Paired Programming Exercise_

 Work in pairs to determine what changes we should make to the code below to make it more semantic.
+Semantic means 'meaningful'.

 ```html
 <div>Pancake recipe</div>